Alcohol and Drug Rehabilitation Programs in Millsboro, DE

 833-886-2277

-Connections CSP Inc is dedicated to helping any person with an alcohol or drug use problem in Millsboro, Delaware and within the surrounding neighborhoods find full recovery.
+Connections CSP Inc is dedicated to helping any person with an alcohol or drug use problem in Millsboro, DE. and within the surrounding neighborhoods find full recovery.
 It provides several programs - such as long term addiction treatment programs, outpatient detox facilities, inpatient addiction treatment programs, outpatient hospital programs, short term addiction treatment programs and others - in keeping with its belief of the recovery care and rehabilitation modalities that work in recovery.
 This alcohol and drug rehab center also believes that people require individual treatment and care to be able to maintain their sobriety.

 As such, Connections CSP Inc has specialized in 12-step facilitation approach, group therapy, matrix model, relapse prevention, cognitive/behavior therapy, couple/family therapy and more.
 Similarly, it accepts patients who are social skills development, persons with post-traumatic stress disorder, seniors or older adults, self-help groups, aftercare/continuing care, clients referred from the court/judicial system, and others.
 This drug and alcohol rehab facility uses treatment modalities that can help clients to achieve lasting and permanent sobriety from the substances abused in the past.